apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Southwest Airlines chairman to retire, 6 board members to resign after push from major shareholder**
+**Democrats frustrated with poll showing voters see Trump as more moderate**

-You can read more about it [here](https://www.cbsnews.com/texas/news/southwest-airlines-shakeup-board-chairman-gary-kelly/).
+You can read more about it [here](https://thehill.com/homenews/campaign/4872379-democrats-frustrated-polling-trump/).

 ## Requirements
 - Python 3.8